Burning Flames: Biography

 They won the Road March title on five occasions between 1991 and 1996, and in 1997 Toriano Edwards embarked on a solo career as King Onyan, going on to win four Calypso Monarch titles, eventually leaving the band.

 The other members recruited St. Lucian guitarist Bryan Fontanelle and Trinidadian soca chanteuse Onika Bostik, and the new lineup recorded the album HokusPokus (1999).
 They won the Road March title again in 1999 with "Magician (I Command You)".

 Bostik died on 19 December 2004, due to injuries sustained in a car crash on 11 December.
 The following year, lead singer Oungku left Burning Flames after winning that year's Carnival Road March with the single "De Harder Deh Come", and formed a new band, Red Hot Flames.
 From his song, "Oungku Too Bad-Minded", it became apparent that Oungku left the band due to some kind of controversy.
 He said it was because the band had outgrown its members.
 Red Hot Flames went on to win the 2006 road march competition with the single "Trouble".
 That year, original band member Onyan rejoined with bass player and vocalist David "Krokuss" Edwards, also known as Lord Satellite.
 The first album of the reformed band was entitled Ebry Bady Ha Fu Nyam and featured hit songs like "Raw Sole" and "Green Bush".
 They went on to reclaim the Road March title with the single "Papi" from their 2007 album De Real Fyah.

+In August 2025, Potters Village Main Road was renamed the Burning Flames Highway.